Zantonlan/Skype-for-Discord-Updated/README.md

-# Skype-for-Discord
+# Skype-for-Discord-Updated
-Skype Theme for Discord [v1.0.0]
+Skype Theme for Discord [v1.0.1]

-[FR]
-Merci d'avoir choisis le thème Skype pour Discord !
-Le projet de créer ce thème me tenait à coeur car j'ai grandis avec Skype et j'adorraaisss son interface !
-Bah ducoup je vous la propose ici, via BetterDiscord, hâte de refaire d'autre thèmes !
-Cordialement, BruOnline.

-[EN]
-Thank you for choosing the Skype theme for Discord!
-The project to create this theme was close to my heart because I grew up with Skype and I loved its interface!
-Well, I propose it here, via BetterDiscord, can't wait to redo other themes!
-Sincerely, BruOnline.
+This theme is meant to recreate the Skype layout for Discord.
+Skype is going away soon and I felt like something had to replace it.
+What better than Discord?
+But, it has to look the part.
+That's where this comes in.
+Just install the theme with BetterDiscord, Vencord, or whatever else and you got it.